-- be published in the legal section of the local or regional newspaper having general circulation in the development area - include the name of the proposed development; - include the type of development (new construction or acquisition/rehabilitation); - specifically state that the Applicant will be applying to the Mississippi Home Corporation for housing tax credits in its 2017 (or 2018, as applicable) Application Cycle; - include contact information (proposed owner's name, contact person, phone number, and email address) for the public to submit questions/comments
+- be published in the legal section of the local or regional newspaper having general circulation in the development area - include the name of the proposed development; - include the type of development (new construction or acquisition/rehabilitation); - specifically state that the Applicant will be applying to the Mississippi Home Corporation for housing tax credits in its current year Application Cycle; - include contact information (proposed owner's name, contact person, phone number, and email address) for the public to submit questions/comments

 Signage Requirements.
 Applicants must post signage at the proposed site giving notice that a tax credit application will be submitted to MHC.
-The signage must be posted at least ten business days prior to the application cycle opening date.
+The signage must be posted at least ten business days prior to the application cycle opening date and shall remain in place until the development is placed in service, if awarded.